Prerequisites

 Connect to the Platform

-To sync your prompts with the AgentMark platform:
+To sync your files with the AgentMark platform:

 Once synced, you can edit prompts in the platform’s visual editor, and changes automatically deploy to your application via the cloud loader.